hust-linyi/MedISeg/README.md

 - In each 5-fold cross-validation, here we only release a weight with a higher performance.

-- The full weights can be downloaded [here](https://github.com/hust-linyi/MedISeg)
+- The full weights can be downloaded [Baidu Netdisk](https://github.com/hust-linyi/MedISeg)

 Training weights on ISIC 2018: